Developing a Training Program

 • Behavior needs to be changed

-Step #2 – Identify the
+Step #2 – Identify the Learning Objectives

-After conducting the needs analysis and determining training is needed, it is time to identify the objectives.
+After conducting the needs analysis and determining training is needed, it is time to identify the learning objectives.

 Learning objectives are specific statements that clearly describe what the course intends the participants to be able to do as a result of the instruction and activities.
 Learning objectives identify what behaviors a participant must demonstrate in order to confirm the intended learning took place.